 The recall petition doesn’t say a word about the pandemic — it was written before the virus upended normal life.
 But it gained a surge of signatures after news broke in November that a maskless Newsom joined lobbyists for a dinner party at the posh French Laundry restaurant, even though he was telling Californians to mask up and avoid socializing.
-The count has grown as the state’s unemployment system paid out billions to fraudsters, and its chaotic COVID vaccine distribution has left people scrambling for shots.
-With many schools, churches and businesses closed by Newsom’s stay-at-home orders, the recall that began as a conservative rebuke of his progressive policies has morphed into a referendum on his pandemic response.
+The count grew as the state’s unemployment system paid out billions to fraudsters, and its chaotic COVID vaccine distribution left people scrambling for shots.
+As many schools, churches and businesses closed during Newsom’s stay-at-home orders, the recall that began as a conservative rebuke of his progressive policies morphed into a referendum on his pandemic response.

-So is it election year again in California?
-Will you be asked to toss a governor just a year shy of the end of his term?
-It’s certainly possible.
-Recall supporters say they’ve collected most of the signatures necessary to get it on the ballot.
+Now it’s election year again in California, and you’ll soon be asked to toss a governor just a year shy of the end of his term.
 Here’s everything you need to know about recall elections in the Golden State.

 California is one of 19 states that allow voters to remove state officials before the end of their term.
 No reason is necessary — the only requirement to put a recall on the ballot is enough voter signatures.
 That number must be 12% of voters in the last election for the office, and must include voters in at least five counties.
 The magic number for Newsom’s would-be recallers: 1,495,709 valid signatures.

-- Voters would be asked two questions: Do they want to recall Newsom, yes or no?
+- Voters will be asked two questions: Do they want to recall Newsom, yes or no?
 And, if more than 50% of voters say “yes,” who should replace him?

 This is where things get strange.
 There’s no limit on the number of candidates who can run to replace an official on a recall ballot.
 And whoever gets the most votes wins — even without a majority.
 So it’s entirely possible that someone could be elected in a recall while winning less than half the votes.
 That’s what happened in 2003, when then-Gov. Gray Davis was recalled by 55% of voters.
 More than 100 people ran to replace him, carving up the votes and allowing action movie star Arnold Schwarzenegger to win with 48.6% support.